tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_2.md

 Guilt gnaws at me.
 I hate lying to her, especially when it feels like the walls between us are growing taller every day.
 "Hey," I begin, my voice softer, "sorry about earlier.
 About the whole desk thing."

-She offers me a small smile, her hazel eyes locking onto mine, "It's okay.
+She offers me a small smile, her gray eyes locking onto mine, "It's okay.
 I overreacted.
-I just...I've been [craving](https://www.reddit.com/r/nosleep/comments/1581vef/our_search_for_a_missing_teen_uncovered_the/) space lately.
-That and some weird food combos."
+I just...I've been needing space lately."

 I chuckle, "You always have your quirks."